Parable of the Fig Tree Life Lessons

 Bearing fruit means showing evidence of something good.
 When an apple tree bears fruit, it has big, juicy apples hanging from its branches.
 God expects that if we love Him, we will bear fruit!

 Why?
-Because if we really love God, we will be living the way He’s instructed us to live.
-We’d be following the commandments.
+Because if we really love God, we would live the way He’s instructed us to live and try to improve in ways we fall short.

 Bearing fruit for God isn’t optional!
 Yes, He’s patient, but He’s expecting to see your fruit!